 11. Comfrey is an Excellent Producer of Biomass

-Because the comfrey plant grows rapidly after each harvest, it makes an excellent source for biomass, producing from 100 to 120 tons per acre.
+Because this plant grows rapidly after each harvest, it makes an excellent source for biomass, producing from 100 to 120 tons per acre.
 In our gardens, we have Comfrey ‘Bocking 14’ located next to each fruit tree in order to have a renewable source of mulch just where we need it.

-Many researchers are exploring the ways that plant materials like comfrey, and homestead animal waste can be used as a source of fuel.
+Many researchers are exploring the ways that plant materials like comfrey, mint, and homestead animal waste can be used as a source of fuel.

-12. Comfrey Gardener Salve
+12. Gardener Salve

-Making homemade salves is a good way to tap into the benefits of the herbs you have growing in your own back yard.
+Making homemade salves is a good way to tap into the benefits of the herbs you have growing in your own backyard.
 Salves deliver the medicinal actions of herbs directly to the body via the skin.
 Comfrey salves are often used for skin conditions, bruising, dryness, rashes, boils, and abrasions.

 Regular hand lotion isn’t enough for those cracked, painful cuticles and the gritty, inflamed knuckles that ensue after a day in the garden.
 Find out how to make a salve for gardening hands in this article from Joybilee Farm.